--100 Technicolor (Thomson/Audiovox/RCA)
+- -100 Technicolor (Thomson/Audiovox/RCA)

 That “-100” is a little misleading, because you might think it applies to different manufacturers.
 In fact, in the last ten years the same factory has had all four different names.
 The company itself hasn’t changed but it did reorganize under one name.
-Of all of those, really only four manufacturers are still active: Technicolor, Samsung, Humax, and Pace.